Biking and Walking in Virginia

 - Bicycles may be checked on Amtrak between all locations where checked baggage is offered

-Bicycle-friendly transit provides flexibility to commuters and people traveling to popular recreational trails and other regional destinations by expanding the distance one can travel using public transportation.
-VDOT provides bicycle lockers for an annual fee at Park-and-Ride lots in Northern Virginia with some located near Metro stations.
+Bicycle-friendly transit service provides commuters and other travelers with increased flexibility by expanding the distance one can travel using public transportation.
+VDOT's Northern Virginia District provides bicycle lockers at Park-and-Ride lots and some Metro stations.
 Other ways bicycles and public transportation are integrated include:

 - Arlington Transit